nashpitre/nashpitre.github.io/blog/_posts/log your time and what you’ve been up to, every 30 minutes.md

+---
+layout: post
 Date: 7/8/19

-# Log your time and what you’ve been up to, every 30 minutes
+title: Log your time and what you’ve been up to, every 30 minutes
+---

 I was told yesterday, from my Pastor’s wife that every 30 minutes, he logs what he’s been up to.
 This made so much sense to me.